jeremyosborne/ant_cities/README.md

 - Not Started or on hold.

 - User Interface
+    * Surgical separation of UI from simulation.
+Next step on path to multiprocess capable game (UI in one thread/process, game in another).
+        * Try to do so with little to no performance impact (relative to current performance.)
     * Views should implement a View/Controller relationship between the UI and the game sim (separation of concerns, future availability of multi-core support).